dhruvaccount/ZUpstream/README.md

 ------

-# Build and run the Zee Mirror Bot
+# Build and run the Dhruv Mirror Bot

 Make sure you still inside the repo folder and installed the docker from [official Docker docs](https://docs.docker.com/engine/install/debian/).